WHY SHOULD WE RESTORE WETLANDS?

 A Landowner's Guide to Wetland Restoration in Southern Ontario

-This guide provides you with an understanding of basic considerations, costs, techniques and follow-up for a small wetland restoration, whether you are restoring a former wetland or creating new habitat on your land.
+This guide provides you with an understanding of basic considerations, costs, techniques and follow-up for small wetland restoration, whether you are restoring a former wetland or creating new habitat on your land.

 Creating and restoring small wetlands

-DUC restores small wetlands by working with private landowners and local conservation partners to fund and carry out the work.
 New wetland restoration projects involve landowners in watershed stewardship and create jobs in local communities.
 Small restored wetlands provide optimal breeding habitat for waterfowl, other birds and hundreds of other wildlife species including species at risk–and many other ecological services.

 Some of our Ontario landowner stories: